kubernetes/enhancements/keps/sig-node/1287-in-place-update-pod-resources/README.md

 being resized, it adds the new desired resources (i.e Spec.Containers[i].Resources.Requests) to the sum.

-* If new desired resources fit, Kubelet accepts the resize, updates the allocated resources, and sets Status.Resize to "InProgress".
+* If new desired resources fit, Kubelet accepts the resize, updates the allocated resources, and adds the `PodResizeInProgress` condition.
 It then invokes the UpdateContainerResources CRI API to update Container resource limits.
-Once all Containers are successfully updated, it updates Status...Resources to reflect new resource values and unsets Status.Resize.
+Once all Containers are successfully updated, it updates Status...Resources to reflect new resource values and removes the condition.
 * If new desired resources don't fit, Kubelet will add the `PodResizePending` condition with type `Infeasible` and a message explaining why.
 * If new desired resources fit but are in-use at the moment, Kubelet will add the `PodResizePending`